cedricbahirwe/hello-world/README.md

 # hello-world
 All the ideas in one place
 Come sharing with me ...
+I'm just Begining, but I'm not Beginner

-This project contains all the HTMl and CSS that I made during my learning path, all along I got great inspirations and made beautiful pages, feel free to take a look, share your thouhgts and ideas.
+This project is made by all the crazinesss of HTML and CSS that has inspired me along my learning path, I got great inspirations and built beautiful designs, feel free to take a look, share your thouhgts and ideas.

 Declare Variables Not War!!!
 @cedricbahirwe/abc group
-@copyright 22020
+@copyright 2020